Eisenhower Matrix for Freelancers

 PLAN THIS WEEK

-• Send out three personalized pitches to potential new clients
+• Send personalized pitches to potential new clients

-• Update your portfolio with your latest and best work
+• Update portfolio with latest and best work

-• Learn a new, in-demand skill to expand your service offerings
+• Learn new skill to expand service offerings

 DELEGATE

-• Answering a non-urgent email from a potential but un-vetted client
+• Answer non-urgent email from unvetted potential client

-• Attending a free webinar that isn't directly applicable to your skills
+• Attend free webinar not directly applicable to skills

-• Engaging in social media conversations with no clear business goal
+• Engage in social media without business strategy

 SKIP IF NEEDED

-• Endlessly tweaking your personal website design instead of pitching
+• Endlessly tweaking website instead of client outreach

-• Comparing your income and projects to other freelancers on social media
+• Comparing income and projects to other freelancers

 That's a lot to remember!